MATRIX vs. Docebo

 MATRIX Course page

-This presents a comparison of the most important features between MATRIX and Docebo.
+This was a comparison of the most important feature differences between MATRIX and Docebo.

 MATRIX is more attractive, easier to use, and has a bigger feature set than Docebo.
 If you require additional information on MATRIX, please contact us.